+Helen Copeland association with the young writers in the Creative Writing program at Chapel Hill has probably sharpened her convictions on this and other current topics.
 Miss Wilkinson attended UNC-G, Hollins College, and Stanford University.
-She studied under Randall Jarrell, Louis D.

-under Randan Janen, Rubin, and Wallace Stegner.
-Rubin, author Helen Copeland is especially interested in the area of unexamined predjudice.
-In her new book, THIS SNAKE IS GOOD, the little boy is overcoming a predjuice, overcoming hate.
-She "is also interested in the subject of freedom to write and the various
+She studied under Randall Jarroll, Louis D. Rubin, and Wallace Stegner.
+Children's author Helen Copeland is especially interested in the area of unexamined predjudice.
+In her new book, THIS SNAKE IS GOOD, the httle boy is overcoming a predjuice, overcoming hate.
+She "is also interested in the subject of freedom to write and the various volume ix number 15 january 16, 1974